On toric generators in the unitary and special unitary bordism rings: Toric and quasitoric manifolds, cohomology and Chern classes

 In the case considered above, $\xi=\eta^{\otimes i_1}\oplus\cdots\oplus\eta^{\otimes i_{n_2}}\oplus\underline{\C}$ over $X=\C P^{n_1}$.
 We then have $H^*(X)=\Z[u]/(u^{n_1+1})$ where $u=c_1(\bar\eta)$, so that~\eqref{cntatf} becomes $v(v-i_1u)\cdots(v-i_{n_2}u)=0$ and the ring $H^*(\C P(\xi))$ given by Theorem~\ref{projd} is precisely~\eqref{cohomproj1}.
 Moreover, the total Chern class of $p^*{\mathcal T}\!X\oplus(\bar\gamma\otimes p^*\xi)$ is given by~\eqref{cproj1}. \end{example}

 The quotient of the projective toric manifold $V_P$ by the action of the compact torus $T^n\subset(\C^\times)^n$ is the polytope~$P$.

 A \emph{quasitoric manifold} over a combinatorial simple $n$-dimensional polytope $P$ is a manifold $M$ of dimension $2n$ with a locally standard action of $T^n$ such that the quotient $M/T^n$ is homeomorphic, as a manifold with corners, to~$P$.
-(An action of $T^n$ on $M^{2n}$ is \emph{locally standard} if every point $x\in M^{2n}$ is contained in a $T^n$-invariant neighbourhood weakly equivariantly homeomorphic to an open subset in $\C^n$ with the standard coordinatewise action of~$T^n$; the orbit space of a locally standard action is a manifold with corners.)
+(An action of $T^n$ on $M^{2n}$ is \emph{locally standard} if every point $x\in M^{2n}$ is contained in a $T^n$-invariant neighbourhood equivariantly homeomorphic to an open subset in $\C^n$ with the standard coordinatewise action of~$T^n$ twisted by an automorphism of the torus; the orbit space of a locally standard action is a manifold with corners.)
 We therefore have a projection $\pi\colon M\to P$ whose fibres are orbits of the $T^n$-action.

 Not every simple polytope can be the quotient of a quasitoric manifold.
 Nevertheless, quasitoric manifolds constitute a much larger family than projective toric manifolds, and enjoy more flexibility for topological applications.